 Continuing creating loops until you have the full, fluffy bow that you were hoping for.
-My bow has ten loops for reference.
+My bow has twelve loops for reference.
 I could have gone for more, but you do want to leave a little bit of extra ribbon so that you can create matching streamers to hang down from your bow topper over the top 1/3-1/2 of your tree, which really helps to balance the look.

 How to Make the Streamers for Your Tree Topper

 Finish the topper by resting the bow on the top few branches of your tree.
-Feel free to make it even more spectacular by adding in some floral picks, or by using twigs and other natural elements that you gather from outside!
-I gathered some phragmites from the banks of our creek and tucked it in all over our tree for something a little different.
-I saw phragmites used in all kinds of beautiful holiday displays when I was in Old Montreal.
+Feel free to make it even more spectacular by adding in some berry and floral picks or by using twigs and other natural elements that you gather from outside!
+I gathered some phragmites from the banks of our creek and tucked them in all over our tree for something a little different one year after seeing all the beautiful holiday displays in Old Montreal.
 Whether you gravitate towards a natural tree, or flocked artificial trees with sparkle, creativity is always encouraged, so try a few different things out and see how they look.